โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Bewani Airport (BWP), also identified by its ICAO code AYBI, is a remote regional airstrip located in the Bewani region of Sandaun (West Sepik) Province, Papua New Guinea.
 As a vital transport link for this isolated area near the Indonesian border, the airport primarily supports local communities, government services, and organizations like the Mission Aviation Fellowship.
-The facility features a single unpaved runway, designated 14/32, which is suitable for specialized STOL (Short Take-Off and Landing) aircraft that are a lifeline in the rugged and densely forested terrain of New Guinea.
+This remote border region airstrip operates with a single unpaved runway suitable for specialized STOL (Short Take-Off and Landing) aircraft that serve as a lifeline in the rugged and densely forested terrain of New Guinea, with the nearest airport being Ossima Airport approximately 29 kilometers away.
 The airport is a critical piece of infrastructure for providing access to essential services and connecting remote villages to the provincial capital of Vanimo.
 The terminal facilities at Bewani Airport are extremely basic, reflecting its role as a remote bush strip rather than a commercial airport.
 There is no traditional passenger terminal building; instead, the airport consists of a simple open-air shelter for passengers and cargo.
 Travelers should anticipate a completely self-sufficient environment with no modern amenities such as Wi-Fi, restrooms, cafes, or retail stores.
 The airport's primary purpose is logistical, facilitating the movement of people, mail, and critical supplies.
 It also serves as an essential staging point for medical evacuations and other emergency services operating in one of Papua New Guinea's most isolated provinces.
 Ground transportation at BWP is entirely informal and centered around the needs of the local communities.
 Most arrivals are met by local villagers, mission representatives, or government officials, as there are no formal taxi, public bus, or car rental services available in this remote jungle location.
 The airport is accessible via a basic dirt track that connects to nearby villages and logging roads.
 Due to the airport's extreme isolation and the challenging terrain of the West Sepik region, all travel to and from the airstrip must be meticulously planned and coordinated in advance with local contacts.
 The airfield's simple, functional design ensures it can reliably serve the fundamental needs of the surrounding border communities.

 ๐Ÿ”„ Connection Tips